nimblelearn/datapackage-m/README.md

 * Power BI Desktop example file - [datapackage-m-example.pbix](./examples/datapackage-m-example.pbix)
 * Excel workbook example file - [datapackage-m-example.xlsx](./examples/datapackage-m-example.xlsx)

-This section focuses on how to invokie the `GetTableFromDataPackage` function directly through M code in the Advanced Editor.
+This section focuses on how to invoke the `GetTableFromDataPackage` function directly through M code in the Advanced Editor.

 ### Getting the list of resources from a Data Package (remote)